FridayBlessed/Blessedfriday007/README.md

 ## 🙋 About Me.

-- 🔭 I’m currently working on **projects with C, CSS, HTML, and Python**
+- 🔭 I’m currently working on **projects with  HTML, CSS, and Python**

 - 🌱 I’m currently learning more of **Python**